-Faith-based organizations of all types are natural centers for spiritual, emotional and physical wellness.
+Faith-based organizations are natural centers for spiritual, emotional and physical wellness.
 Because of this, they are in a unique position to make a real difference in the health of their staff, volunteers and congregations by establishing a culture of wellness.
-That’s why Well-Ahead Louisiana encourages every faith-based organization to help make the healthy choice, the easy choice by becoming a WellSpot.
+That’s why Well-Ahead Louisiana encourages every faith-based organization to help make the healthy choice by becoming a WellSpot.

-By implementing changes to improve the health of your employees and volunteers through our WellSpot Designation program, faith-based organizations are equipped to play a role in positively impacting the health of your congregation and community.
+By implementing changes to improve the health of your employees and volunteers through our WellSpot Designation program, faith-based organizations can positively impact the health of your congregation and community.
 We provide the resources and tools you need to encourage healthy habits like physical activity, healthy eating, stress management and quitting tobacco.